DataDog/documentation/content/en/database_monitoring/_index.md

 ### Explore query samples

-The Query Samples view helps you understand which queries were running at a given time.
+The [Query Samples view][2] helps you understand which queries are running at a given time.
 Compare each execution to the average performance of the query and related queries.

 - Identify unusually slow but infrequent queries not captured by metrics.
 - Find outliers in a query’s execution time or execution cost.